opendocsg/slw-judgments-backfill/2016_SGHCR_5/report.md

 78     In this regard, I take my bearings from Ms Labastida who testified that the Forms could, broadly speaking, be produced by a developer in India within a day for not more than US$30 per page.
 In the light of these prevalent and affordable alternatives, anything more than $10,000 for a licence would have been economically unattractive and unviable to the Defendant.
 Perhaps that is why the Plaintiff elected to pursue its more significant loss of profit claim instead of a far more direct albeit modest licence fee claim.

 79     There is nevertheless a point of principle on the topic of licence fee that merits clarification.
-Mr Low bases his submission that the Plaintiff is entitled only to a licence fee and not damages for loss of business reputation, goodwill and profit on [47] of the Court of Appeal’s decision in _Ong Seow Pheng and others v Lotus Development Corp and another_ [1997] 2 SLR(R) 113 (“ _Ong Seow Pheng_ ”) which states that:
+Mr Low bases his submission that the Plaintiff is entitled only to a licence fee and not damages for loss of business reputation, goodwill and profit on [47] of the Court of Appeal’s decision in _Ong Seow Pheng and others v Lotus Development Corp and another_ <span class="citation">[1997] 2 SLR(R) 113</span> (“ _Ong Seow Pheng_ ”) which states that:

  (a) where the infringement has caused a diminution in the capital value of the copyright, the measure of damages is the depreciation caused by the infringement to the value of the copyright as a chose in action;